r3tr0taku/ChandriasLaRobe-Web/README.md

    - Allows customers to book appointments for **measurements, fittings, and rental processes**.

 4. **🛒 Online Reservation System**
-   - Users can reserve products online, which will be reflected in the **SQL Workbench database**.
+   - Users can reserve products online, which will be reflected in the **Firebase Database**.

 5. **💬 Customer Support**
    - Provides a contact form for **customer inquiries and support**.